Weezer (Green Album): Recording

 On October 23, 2000, Cuomo announced that Weezer would start recording material "with or without" a producer.
-However, the band's record label decided to have the band employ a record producer due to the commercial failure of their self-produced album Pinkerton.
-The band began rehearsing and arranging both the Summer Songs of 2000 and newer material Cuomo had written at his home with engineer Chad Bamford.
-The band eventually decided to hire Ric Ocasek—who had also produced their debut album—as producer, and began sending demos to Ocasek during the summer of 2000.
-There was much debate among the band members as to whether they should record in Los Angeles or Ocasek's New York home, with the band eventually deciding to record in Los Angeles at Cello Studios.
-The band continued to demo new music daily and started to work through more than seventy-five demos, eventually homing in on twenty-five potential album tracks in anticipation of Ocasek's arrival.
+However, their record label decided to have them employ a producer due to the failure of Pinkerton, which they had self-produced.
+Weezer began rehearsing and arranging both the Summer Songs of 2000 and newer material Cuomo had written at his home with engineer Chad Bamford.
+Weezer hired Ric Ocasek, who had produced their debut album, and began sending demos to him in mid-2000.
+There was much debate among the band members as to whether they should record in Los Angeles or Ocasek's New York home, and eventually recorded in Los Angeles at Cello Studios.
+They to demo new music daily and started to work through more than seventy-five demos, eventually homing in on twenty-five potential album tracks in anticipation of Ocasek's arrival.
 Ocasek worked with the band to trim these down further to eighteen songs.

-After the mixed reception to Pinkerton, Cuomo wrote simpler songs with less personal lyrics; he stated the songs "very intentionally not about me.
+After the mixed reception to Pinkerton, Cuomo wrote simpler songs with less personal lyrics.
+He said the songs were "very intentionally not about me.
 Not about what was going on in my life, at least in a conscious way."
 Recording sessions began in early December, with Ocasek providing feedback by telephone.
 On December 27, the band embarked on what would be close to six weeks of studio work by playing songs repetitively in order to track the bass and drums parts.
 They also did "scratch takes" of the vocals and guitar, designed to get accurate rhythm tracks before being redone more efficiently later in the recording process.
 While recording the album, the band continued to perform gigs under the pseudonym Goat Punishment.

-During the recording sessions, an executive at the band's label, Geffen Records, visited to observe the band's progress and expressed dissatisfaction with several tracks.
-This feedback eventually forced the band to discard a few of the album's possible songs.
+During the recording sessions, an executive at the band's label, Geffen Records, visited to observe progress and expressed dissatisfaction with several tracks.
+This feedback eventually forced the band to discard a few songs.
 The band relocated for three weeks to a smaller studio in another part of Cello Studios where Cuomo and Bell worked on guitar takes while the entire band recorded vocal tracks.
 Ocasek said: "Rivers always does his guitar parts in one take."
 Mixing began on January 31 by Tom Lord-Alge at South Beach Studios inside the Marlin Hotel, Miami Beach, Florida.